-For fifteen years, the Acton Institute has been reaching out to religious leaders, students, scholars, and business peopl e in highly focused events in the United States and abroad.
+For 15 years, the Acton Institute has been reaching out to religious leaders, students, scholars, and business people in highly focused events in the United States and abroad.
 Now, Acton University will bring all of these groups together in a single “main event” to learn together and share experiences from all over the world.

 Acton is excited about this new endeavor.
 Still, the university does not change our commitments to our other popular events, most notably the Toward a Free and Virtuous Society (FAVS) conferences.
 One of the many strengths of the FAVS conferences is the intimacy the smaller gathering affords.
-The limited size of these gatherings—twenty or twenty-five students at a time – allows Acton faculty to address a wide rage of specific concerns, both in and out of the classroom, while at the same time to invest personally in each student.
+The limited size of these gatherings – 20 or 25 students at a time – allows Acton faculty to address a wide-rage of specific concerns, both in and out of the classroom, while at the same time to invest personally in each student.
 FAVS is a highly targeted and effective means of connecting with seminarians and future religious leaders.

-To register for Acton University, please visit www.acton.org/ActonU.
+To register for Acton University, please visit university.acton.org.